diddy5436/diddy5436.github.io/README.md

 I opted to use the slate theme as it is simple and does not drag your focus away from the main content.

-Etter mentions in his book,
+Etter mentions in his book;
-> you provide a static site generator with content (lightweight markup) and a theme (templated HTML and CSS), and it processes everything into a working website.
+> You provide a static site generator with content (lightweight markup) and a theme (templated HTML and CSS), and it processes everything into a working website.

 In other words, Jekyll takes as input the theme and markdown, and outputs a site built with HTML and CSS.
 In our case, our resume is the markdown imput for Jekyll.